aegerev/gbooks-rest/README.md

 ## Description

-This project was created to search for books.
+This project was created to search for books using the REST API.

-This is the first out of 2 "editions" of the Google Books project.

-This project uses the REST API.
-The second project uses the MERN stack and the Apollo server.

 ## Table of Contents
 - [Installation](#installation)